AqwamCreates/DataPredict/docs/HighValueProjectTutorials/SmartPlacementSystems/CreatingObjectPlacementPredictionModel.md

 ## Upon Player Placement

-By the time the player Placements, it is time for us to train the model.
+By the time the player places an object, it is time for us to train the model.
 But first, we need to calculate the difference.

 ```lua